PickZ-org/PickZ/CONTRIBUTING.md

 ## I Have a Question

-> If you want to ask a question, we assume that you have read the available [Documentation](https://docs.pickz.org).
+> Before asking a question, please check the available [Documentation](https://docs.pickz.org).

-If you have any questions or need further assistance, please visit our [discussions](https://github.com/PickZ-org/PickZ/discussions).
-This is a great place to ask questions, share ideas, and engage with the community.
+If you need further assistance, visit our [discussions](https://github.com/PickZ-org/PickZ/discussions).
+This is the best place to ask questions, share ideas, and engage with the community.

 ## How Can I Contribute?

 ### Reporting Bugs

-> You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <info@pickz.org>.
+> **Security-related issues, vulnerabilities, or bugs must never be reported publicly.
+Instead, please email them to** <info@pickz.org>.

-If you find a bug, please report it by opening an [issue](https://github.com/PickZ-org/PickZ/issues).
-Provide as much detail as possible to help us understand and reproduce the issue:
+If you discover a bug, please report it by opening an [issue](https://github.com/PickZ-org/PickZ/issues).
+Include as much detail as possible to help us diagnose and fix the problem:

-- A clear and descriptive title
+- A clear and descriptive title.
-- Steps to reproduce the behavior:
+- Steps to reproduce the issue:
-  1. Go to '...'
+    1. Navigate to '...'
-  2. Click on '....'
+    2. Click on '...'
-  3. Scroll down to '....'
+    3. Scroll down to '...'
-  4. See error
+    4. Observe the error.
-- Expected and actual behavior
+- Expected vs. actual behavior.
-- Screenshots or code snippets (if applicable)
+- Screenshots or code snippets (if applicable).
-- Any relevant log output
+- Any relevant log output.

 ### Suggesting Enhancements

-Enhancements are welcome!
-If you have an idea to improve PickZ, please open an [issue](https://github.com/PickZ-org/PickZ/issues) to discuss it before starting any work.
-Include:
+If you have an idea to improve PickZ, please open an [issue](https://github.com/PickZ-org/PickZ/issues) before starting any work.
+Provide:

-- A clear and descriptive title
+- A clear and descriptive title.
-- A detailed description of the enhancement
+- A detailed description of the enhancement.
-- Any examples or mockups
+- Any examples, use cases, or mockups.

 ### Submitting Pull Requests

-> ### Legal Notice
-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
+> **Legal Notice:** By contributing to this project, you confirm that you are the original author of your contributions, that you have the necessary rights to contribute the content, and that your contributions will be licensed under the project's license.

-Before submitting a pull request, ensure you have discussed the change via an issue.
-Here are the steps to submit a pull request:
+Before submitting a pull request, ensure you have discussed your changes via an issue.
+Follow these steps:

 1. **Fork the repository** to your GitHub account.
 2. **Clone your fork** to your local machine: